 The Navy has been testing for the fatigue failure mode on the shafts under combined torsion and bending loads to isolate the failure cause and develop design improvements.
 VEXTEC is conducting additional fatigue crack growth tests on specimens cut from the shafts under variable mission loading conditions.
 The specimens are an arc sector of shafts that have been used in operation and have the geometry, residual stresses and surface condition of actual shafts.
 Traditional crack growth specimens are of simple rectangular geometry with machined large cracks.
 A test fixture has been designed and built to replicate the loading of the actual shaft in operation.

 A major contributor to component durability is the mission load sequence that the component experiences in operation.
 In traditional crack growth testing, data is taken at constant amplitude load and the variable amplitude effects are not determined.
 The objective of this program is to determine the influence of mission overloads, offloads and sequence on the component material crack growth rate as well as the threshold loading for the crack to grow and the critical loading to cause fracture.
 This information is critically important since it determines the effect of operational loading on the shaft durability.
 Successful completion of this effort will provide reliable data to complement the fracture analysis.

 VEXTEC was founded in 2000 and has developed its patented technology on

 virtual material modeling and predicting product durability.
 VEXTEC offers its Virtual Life

-Management (VLM) services to a variety of commercial and government customers.
+Management (VLM) software and services to a variety of commercial and government customers.